-- Numerous instances of errors and omissions within the preventive control SOPs. - Single instance of a preventive control SOP not being created in a system where there are multiple preventive controls.
+- Numerous instances of errors and omissions within the CCP SOPs. - Single instance of a CCP SOP not being created in a system where there are multiple CCPs.

-- Preventive control SOP(s) has/have not been created. - Preventive control SOP(s) do not reflect at all the reality of what is being performed in the operation.
+- CCP SOP(s) has/have not been created. - CCP SOP(s) do not reflect at all the reality of what is being performed in the operation.

-7.02.09: Have corrective action procedures been established for the preventive controls, including a detailed action plan for operators to follow if out of specification situations are observed (loss of control/deviation) and plans to adjust the process back into control?
+6.02.08: Have corrective action procedures been established for the CCPs, including a detailed action plan for operators to follow if the critical control limits are not met (loss of control/deviation) and plans to adjust the process back into control?

-Total compliance (15 points): There should be a documented, detailed plan with procedures to follow when there is a loss of control (deviation) of a preventive control.
+Total compliance (15 points): There should be a documented, detailed plan with procedures to follow when there is a loss of control (deviation) of a CCP.
 The procedures should include details regarding how to handle affected products (if necessary).
-The corrective action details should note the critical limit issue that has occurred, what corrective actions were carried out, including what happened to potentially affected product and also how the process was "repaired" or "amended" in order to get the process back to the required control level.
-The preventive control plan corrective action sections should state where the corrective action details are to be recorded.
+The corrective action details should note the critical control limit issue that occurred, what corrective actions were carried out, including what happened to potentially affected product and also how the process was "repaired" or "amended" in order to get the process back to the required control level.
+The HACCP plan corrective action sections should state where the corrective action details are to be recorded.
 Where required, preventative measures should also be recorded.

-Corrective actions should ensure that the preventive control has been brought under control and require that a review is conducted in order to prevent a recurrence of the situation.
+Corrective actions should ensure that the CCP has been brought under control and require that a review is conducted in order to prevent a recurrence of the situation.